20 Calisthenics Moves For You To Unlock

 Skill:

-To perform a back lever, start hanging from a pull-up bar with your hands slightly wider than shoulder-width apart.
+Hang from a bar with hands slightly wider than shoulder-width.

 10. One Arm Push-up